Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 Let $\scrA_{d,1,N}$ be the {\it Mumford moduli scheme} over $\dbZ[{1\over N}]$ that parameterizes isomorphism classes of principally polarized abelian schemes over $\dbZ[{1\over N}]$-schemes that are of relative dimension $d$ and that are endowed with a symplectic similitude level-$N$ structure (cf. [MFK, Thms.
-7.9 and 7.10] applied to symplectic similitude level structures instead of only to level structures).
+7.9 and 7.10] applied to symplectic similitude level structures instead of simply level structures).
 The $\dbZ[{1\over N}]$-scheme $\scrA_{d,1,N}$ is smooth and quasi-projective, cf. loc. cit.
-Similarly to (3b) one gets a natural identification
+Similarly to (4) one gets a natural identification